Finally Declassified: Footage Of Princess Diana Discussing Her Miserable Marriage To Prince Charles

 In the early 1970’s, before his marriage to Diana, Prince Charles had been in a relationship with Parker-Bowles.
 But the affair ended, and the Prince of Wales ultimately married the mother of Princes William and Harry.

-However, in 1986, Diana began to suspect that Charles and Camilla had reignited their romance, despite the fact that the Queen would vehemently frown upon an extra-marital affair.
+However, in 1986, Diana began to suspect that Charles and Camilla had reignited their romance despite the fact that the Queen would vehemently frown upon an extra-marital affair.

-Describing her exchange with the Queen, Diana said: “I went to the top lady, and I’m sobbing.
+Describing her exchange with the Queen, Diana said, “I went to the top lady, and I’m sobbing.
 And I said, ‘What do I do?'”
 After which the Queen simply replied, “I don’t know – Charles is hopeless.”

 Biographer Andrew Morton published a controversial tell-all in which Diana revealed details about her feelings towards Parker-Bowles.
 In one particular recollection, Diana recounts how she managed to pluck up the courage to confront Camilla about the affair.

 It was at the 40th birthday celebration of Camilla’s sister that Diana showed up unannounced to have a word with her husband’s mistress.
 According to Diana’s own account, she approached Charles and Camilla to ask for a private moment with her rival.

 “OK, boys, I’m just going to have a quick word with Camilla, and I’ll be up in a minute.”
 The two men “shot upstairs like chickens with no heads,” Diana said, adding, “I could feel, upstairs, all hell breaking loose — ‘What is she going to do?'”

-“OK, boys, I’m just going to have a quick word with Camilla and I’ll be up in a minute,” Diana said.
-“I could feel, upstairs, all hell breaking loose — ‘What is she going to do?’,” she recalls thinking to herself.

-Upstairs, calmly facing Camilla, Diana allegedly told the mistress that “I know what’s going on between you and Charles and I just want you to know that.”
-After a short exchange between them, Diana ended the conversation by telling Camilla: “Don’t treat me like an idiot.”
+Upstairs, calmly facing Camilla, Diana allegedly told the mistress, “I know what’s going on between you and Charles and I just want you to know that.”
+After a short exchange between them, Diana ended the conversation by telling Camilla, “Don’t treat me like an idiot.”

 It is said that the tapes will include personal admissions by Princess Diana, including her infatuation with her royal bodyguard, allegedly Barry Mannakee, who died in a motorbike accident.